La Jolla Band of Luiseño Indians

-The La Jolla Band of Luiseño Indians are a federally recognized tribe of Luiseño Indians, located in northern San Diego County, California.
+The La Jolla Band of Luiseño Indians are a federally recognized tribe of Luiseño Indians, located in northern San Diego County, California, United States.
 There are five other federally recognized tribes of Luiseño in southern California.
-La Jolla has four Tribally Owned Enterprises, The La Jolla Trading Post, The La Jolla Trading Post Casino, The Zip Zoom Zipline, and The La Jolla Indian Campground.
+La Jolla has five Tribally Owned Enterprises, The La Jolla Trading Post, The La Jolla 76 Roadside Grill, The Luiseno Bike Park, The La Jolla Indian ZipZoom Zipline, and The La Jolla Indian Campground.

 Government

 The La Jolla Band are headquartered in Pauma Valley, California.
 They are governed by a democratically elected, five-member tribal council, who serve two-year terms.
 The current administration is: